Water, Sewer, and Trash

 Healthy Hills Committee

-About the Healthy Hills Steering Committee
+About Healthy Hills

 The City of Chino Hills is proud to have been designated a California Healthy City.
 What are California Healthy Cities and Communities?
 The premise of Healthy Cities is that education, employment opportunities, and the physical environment are inextricably linked to health and social well-being.
 Healthy Cities strive to assist communities in solving complex social, physical, and environmental health problems by supporting the local Healthy Hills Steering Committee.